 - 4. To evolve a new (mass) model sequence, start WTTS (following Step 3).
 Set appropriate inputs (as required for the task/exercise) before you hit Evolve.
 Note that when you hit Evolve, any model sequence in the current working directory will be erased and the overwritten! - 5.
-To reload (NOT TO EVOLVE) an existing model sequence (e.g. from a previous class) simply launch WTTS (Step 3) from the appropriate subdirectory and use the different tabs (e.g. HRD, Structure,...) to plot/calculate results required for each exercise.
+To reload (NOT TO EVOLVE) an existing model sequence (e.g. from a previous class) simply launch WTTS (Step 3) from the appropriate subdirectory and use the different tabs (e.g. HRD, Structure,..) to plot/calculate results required for each exercise.
 Do not hit the evolve button! - 6.
 For the following exercises (to be done in order) save all your plots by right-clicking and using "Save As Postscript" (or, if using the PNG plotting option, "Save As").

 This is a laboratory course.
-You are expected to keep notes and save your work.
+You should keep notes and save your work.
 You should keep your model sequences.
 You should keep backups in case of computer failure (trust nobody to do this for you!).
+Finally, remember, we're here to help!
+Just ask when you need something.